litmuschaos/v1-litmus-docs/docs/node-drain.md

 ## Integrations

 - Drain node can be effected using the chaos library: `litmus`
+- The desired chaos library can be selected by setting `litmus` as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment